elvis-darko/movement-of-seleted-images-mnist-data/README.md

 #  movement-of-seleted-images-mnist-data
  This repository contains a notebook that shows codes written to move selected images in the mnist dataset.
+ The mnist data shows images of handwritten numbers.